A Fellow Creative

 At around three years of age, his father got him started on a two-tiered Farfisa organ, which featured bass pedals that Trance wouldn’t be able to reach until he was several years older.
-Throughout his formative years, TB focused primarily on keyboard instruments and drums, eventually finding his singing voice as a teenager.
+Throughout his formative years, Trance focused primarily on keyboard instruments and drums, eventually finding his singing voice as a teenager.
 He then taught himself to play guitars, favoring a nylon-stringed Fender classical, and later fell in love with a five-string bass he’d acquired on a trip to Wales.

 By his mid-teens, Trance had begun composition of original songs and arrangements.
 His first released album was Runaway, which he followed up with Runaway Revisited, a compilation of his own remixed versions of the original songs.
 His latest release, and 10th self-produced album, is Fleshwound.

 Trance strives to create strong, meaningful music.
 He regularly has several album projects in development and production, exploring as fully as he can his genre-blending methods and creative ingenuity.

 Music is life.